percona/web-dev-test/front-end-challenge/README.md

 2) Symfony
 ----------

-Clone `https://github.com/percona/web-dev`.
-The Symfony app is in the `front-end-challenge/` directory.
+The Symfony app is in this directory, `front-end-challenge/`.
+Start by installing [Composer](https://getcomposer.org/):
-Change to this directory and install [Composer](https://getcomposer.org/) by running:

     curl -s https://getcomposer.org/installer | php